doesthisusername/fission/README.md

 Hopefully performant, cross-platform LiveSplit One alternative.

 ## Status
 Early.
 Standard `CMake` procedure should just work (after cloning with `--recursive`).

-Only renders two components at the moment, and is not usable for actual runs.
+Only renders a few components at the moment, layouting is barely adhered to, and file paths are hardcoded.
+Thus, it's not usable for actual runs, yet.

 Builds on Linux, both native and to Windows with `mingw`, and builds natively on Windows, even with MSVC (please stay that way).
 Mac status is unknown.